 Transferable Allowances

 If you are married or in a civil partnership, any unused nil-rate band and residence nil-rate band can be transferred to your surviving spouse or partner.
 This means a couple could potentially pass on up to £1 million tax-free, provided both allowances are fully available and the main home is left to direct descendants.
+However, if the first spouse used some of their allowance (for example, by leaving part of their estate to someone other than their spouse), only the unused portion can be transferred.

 Key IHT Exemptions

 However, some gifts may still be subject to IHT if you die within seven years of making them, or if you continue to benefit from the asset—a situation known as a “gift with reservation of benefit.”
+For example, giving away your home but continuing to live in it rent-free would not remove it from your estate for IHT purposes.

 Planning Strategies